 - Bad page titles.
 This one really gets me!
 Not only are page titles KEY to your SEO practices (they’re the first thing to be crawled after your domain name), but it will help your visitor keep track of where they are, especially if they have multiple tabs open in their browser.
 Nothing is worse than looking up and seeing “Home Page”, or “Page Title Here”, instead of “Affordable and Reliable Carpet Cleaning | Sacramento | Joe’s Carpet Cleaning”.

 - A non-dedicated URL.
-As inexpensive as it is right now to register a domain name and purchase a hosting account (ask me about website hosting including a free SSL certificate!), there is no longer any good reason for going with a free service like Weebly or Wix.
+As inexpensive as it is right now to register a domain name and purchase a hosting account, there is no longer any good reason for going with a free service like Weebly or Wix.
 With the free services, you’re forced to use their templates, which are less than professional, and your SEO efforts will suffer tremendously by not having your own URL.
 Show your professionalism and give your customers the confidence they need to purchase from you and not someone else.

 - Pages are not optimized.
 Slow page load times lead to a higher bounce rate (visitors exiting your site from the same page that they entered on), so be sure to optimize your images and your code for faster loading times.
 Don’t load your page with too many unnecessary images, and stay away from busy, gaudy page backgrounds.
 Your visitors will enjoy their experience on your site much more, if you do.